ShawnMcCool/PHPStorm-SpacePeacock/README.md

 The syntax color scheme has only been designed for 'general' and 'PHP', so far.
 I'll be updating HTML etc eventually.

-The color scheme is based on a combination of SpaceGray for Sublime Text and Peacocks in Space for Sublime Text.

 # Key Maps